survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

+The strange looking `NODE_ENV` checks are used to make sure dead code elimination kicks in when building the JavaScript.
+It will remove the entire branch from the eliminated code because the statement will evaluate as `false` in a static check performed by the minifier.

 If you hit `npm run build` now and wait for a while, you should end up with `build/index.html` that contains something familiar. `npm start` should work the same way as earlier.

 In this case, isomorphic rendering doesn't yield us much.
 If we had a back-end the situation would be different.
 We could serve the user markup that has the initial data and enjoy the benefits.
 Even though it's now more of a gimmick, it's a useful technique to be aware of.